neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 - core can be developed ignoring cplane integration (neon_local will use storcon, but prod not)
 - there is a lot of infra work and it woud be great to separate its rollout from the core
 - wp could ignore joint consensus for some time

+TimelineCreateRequest should get optional safekeepers field with safekeepers chosen by cplane.

 rough order:
 - add sk infra, but not enforce confs